brooklabteam/www/team.md

 **Santino Andry**
 <img src="/assets/santino_andry.jpg" alt="bat" style="height: 270px; padding-right: 10px;" align="left">
 **Santino Andry** is finishing his **Master's** degree in the Department of Entomology at the University of Antananarivo, Madagascar, where he worked with the Madagascar Biodiversity Center to document the effects of logging intensification on exotic and native ant assemblages in the new protected area of Ambohidray, District of Moramanga, Madagascar.
-Santino joined Ekipa Fanihy in August 2019 and will be enrolling as a PhD student with the team in 2020.
+Santino joined Ekipa Fanihy in August 2019 and will be enrolling as a PhD student with the team in 2021.

 <div style="clear:both;">&nbsp;</div>

 **Anecia Gentles**
 <img src="/assets/anecia_gentles.jpg" alt="bat" style="height: 270px; padding-right: 10px;" align="left">
-**Anecia Gentles** is our senior **Field Project Manager** for Ekipa Fanihy.
-Anecia joined our team in January 2019 and has been with us through two field seasons.
-She works closely with Sami Kreling and Katie Fitzgerald to organize and lead monthly field collections on our project.
-In addition to field work, Anecia is currently reviewing previous modeling studies of bat infection dynamics and plans to apply to PhD programs in disease ecology in fall 2019.
-Anecia graduated with a Bachelor's of Science in Ecology from Rice University in 2018.
+**Anecia Gentles** is a **PhD student** working with [Dr. Nicole Gottdenker](https://www.gottdenkerlab.com/) in the Odum School of Ecology at the University of Georgia.
+Prior to starting at UGA, Anecia served as an 18-month  **Field Project Manager** for Ekipa Fanihy from January 2018-June 2020, organizing lead monthly field collections on our project.
+Anecia plans to continue work with Ekipa Fanihy throughout her PhD.
+Her review of previous modeling studies of bat infection dynamics will be coming out in *Emerging Pathogens and Global Health* next month.
+Anecia holds a Bachelor of Science degree in Ecology and Evolutionary Biology from Rice University, where she studied lemur seed dispersal in Madagascar.

 <div style="clear:both;">&nbsp;</div>

 **Sarah Guth**
 <img src="/assets/sarah_guth.jpg" alt="bat" style="height: 270px; padding-right: 10px;" align="left">
-**Sarah Guth** is a third-year **PhD Candidate** in the Department of Integrative Biology at the University of California, Berkeley.
+**Sarah Guth** is a fourth-year **PhD Candidate** in the Department of Integrative Biology at the University of California, Berkeley.
 Sarah is advised by [Professor Mike Boots](https://bootslab.org/) and studies the evolutionary underpinnings of cross-species zoonotic emergence.
-Sarah is carrying out a subset of dissertation chapters in part with Ekipa Fanihy, specifically investigating seasonal variation in inter-species contact rates, as well seasonal viral pulsing of potentially zoonotic viruses shed in bat excretia.
+Sarah is carrying out a subset of dissertation chapters in part with Ekipa Fanihy, specifically investigating linke between disease and aging in the fruit bat methylome in collaboration with [Professor Peter Sudmant](https://www.sudmantlab.org/) at UC Berkeley.
 Sarah holds a Bachelor of Arts degree in Conservation Biology from Middlebury College and has previously studied foraging and learning behavior in bees, as well as served as the Program Coordinator for Harvard University's [Planetary Health Alliance](https://planetaryhealthalliance.org/).

 <div style="clear:both;">&nbsp;</div>